top of page

 The Duluth Huskies of the Northwoods League have called the historic stadium home since 2013 along with local area high school baseball programs.
 The Huskies have averaged between 1,300 to 1,600 fans per game and have been league finalists in 2004 and 2013.

 The ballpark was the longtime home of the Duluth Dukes from 1941 to 1970 in the original Northern League.
 In 1993, a new Dukes team debuted in the independent Northern League and operated until 2002.
-Originally named Duluth Municipal All-Sports Stadium, its current name is for Frank Wade, owner of the Dukes from 1935-1953, who died on January 12, 1953; a year later on February 3, 1954, the stadium was renamed Wade Municipal Stadium.
+Originally named Duluth Municipal All-Sports Stadium, its current name is for Frank Wade, owner of the Dukes from 1935 to 1953, who died on January 12, 1953; a year later on February 3, 1954, the stadium was renamed Wade Municipal Stadium.

 Food & Beverage 3